Home / Population and society / Articles / How many homeless people are in the US? What does the data miss?

 While more consistent than unsheltered counts, sheltered counts also face challenges.
 Rural homeless services providers struggle with understaffing and lack of technology infrastructure, communication, and transportation over large geographical areas.
 This also excludes people staying with family members or friends due to lack of other options, children living in emergency foster care or detention facilities, or adults in criminal justice facilities.

-Counting homeless individuals is difficult, but more regular quality checks could improve accuracy.
-A 2020 report from the GAO found that both sheltered and unsheltered counts are likely an underestimate.
+Counting homeless individuals is difficult, but a 2020 report from the GAO recommended more regular quality checks of data collection methods as a way to improve accuracy.
+It also found that both sheltered and unsheltered counts are likely an underestimate.

-Read more about standard of living in the US, the states with the most homelessness and homelessness among students, and get the facts every week by signing up for our newsletter.
+Read more about the states the cities with the highest rates of homelessness, and get the facts every week by signing up for our newsletter.

 Last updated